-The drain pipes have a "P-trap" installed to help prevent odors from escaping into the motorhome.
-During travel, water from the P-traps may spill and permit odors into the motorhome.
-These odors come from food particles decomposing in the tank.
-By adding water and using a RV approved deodorizing agent you will dissolve the contents faster and will keep the drain lines and tanks clean and free flowing.
-These chemicals are available at an RV supply store or your selling dealer.
+Drain pipes have P-traps and/or waterless traps (HEPVOs) installed to help prevent drain odors from escaping into the motorhome.
+During travel, water within P-traps may displace and permit odors into the motorhome.
+Drain-related odors come from decomposing materials in the holding tank.
+If odors are detected, place a few cups of water down each drain and use a RV approved deodorizing agent, which will reduce drain odors and help keep the drain lines and tanks clean and free flowing.
+Drain chemicals are available at RV supply stores.